-- 20.1 A customer may lodge a dispute with the Municipality within 30 days of receiving the account. - 20.2 A customer who is not satisfied with the outcome of the dispute may lodge an appeal in terms of section 62 of the Municipal Systems act.
+- 19.1 A customer may lodge a dispute with the Municipality if not satisfied with the outcome of a normal query. - 19.2 A customer who is not satisfied with the outcome of the dispute may lodge an appeal in terms of section 62 of the Municipal Systems act 32 of 2000.